spencertollefson/spencertollefson.com-website/posts/004-who-wants-children.md

 # Conclusion

 The model has some real value!
-The confusion matrix below shows how the model classified 1,395 people it had never seen before at a probability = 0.5 threshold.
+The confusion matrix below shows how the model classified 1,395 people it had never seen before (probability = 0.5 threshold).
 It correctly classified 648 "do not want children" and 438 "do want children" and had fairly balanced misclassifications.

 <img src="/static/blog/images/004-images/ConfusionMatrixCount.png" class="img-fluid" alt="Confusion matrix of classifier applied to unseen data." title="Optical illusion?" style="width:100%">

-It must not be forgotten that it was built upon some rather heavy assumptions, including that everyone in the dataset is also someone who:
+It must not be forgotten that this model is built upon some rather heavy assumptions, including that everyone in the dataset is also someone who:

 * Is an OkCupid.com user, near San Francisco, in 2011